Opportunities for those in the HRC

 MTWR 8:30 AM-8:50 AM

-Monday through Thursday each week, at 8:30 AM and 9:00 PM, the HRC hosts Morning and Evening Prayer Services in our beautiful Memorial Chapel.
-Students may earn one of their two required chapel credits by joining with their neighbors in centering their daily work in response to God's love.
+Students may earn one of their two required chapel credits through the Morning Prayer Service by joining with their neighbors in centering their daily work in response to God's love.
 Prayer services are about twenty minutes long and are based on ancient Christian traditions of prayer.
-To earn credit, students must attend three out of four morning or evening services each week throughout the semester.
+To earn credit, students must attend 75% of class periods (approximately three out of four services each week).
+Morning Prayer Services are led by Baylor’s Spiritual Life Department.